Understanding what it means to be intersex

 This article was written and reviewed by people with intersex variations.

-Intersex people are born with physical features, such as genitals, chromosomes or genetic features, that don’t fit what doctors expect for either female or male bodies.
 Many people think that ‘intersex’ is a word for a particular kind of body or a particular identity.
 This isn’t the case – intersex people have many different intersex variations and all kinds of bodies – all of them great.

 Just like everyone else, intersex people are assigned as female or male at birth based on their appearance.
 If doctors are unsure which sex to assign, they may perform tests.
-Intersex traits aren’t always obvious at birth; they can become apparent during childhood or puberty, or even later in life.
+Intersex characteristics aren’t always obvious at birth; they can become apparent during childhood or puberty, or even later in life.

 What challenges do intersex people face?

-This can mean that intersex children who are healthy may have to undergo physical examinations and surgeries, and take hormones, to make their bodies look more like those of typical girls or boys.
-Unfortunately, many people who have had surgeries and hormone treatments have been harmed by them, especially when they weren’t given a choice.
-All surgeries can lead to scarring, and to a loss of feeling in and around the affected body parts.
+This can mean that intersex children who are healthy may undergo physical examinations and surgeries, and take hormones, to make their bodies look more like those of typical girls or boys.

-Health and medical care
+Intersex health and medical care

 Some treatments or surgeries might be needed for the health of an intersex person.
 Many surgeries, especially those involving genitals, will need follow-up procedures over time, or ongoing care.
 The experience of having a doctor look at children’s genitals and body parts repeatedly as they grow up can be confronting and distressing.
+The experiences of ‘treating’ intersex people can also make you feel upset, angry or scared and you might need a little extra help to understand what’s happened and how to live with it.

 It’s your body, so it’s okay to ask your doctors and parents for information on your medical history.
 You could ask them:

-• about any treatments you’ve had and why you had them
+about any treatments you’ve had and why you had them

-• if they have any photographs of you when you were younger
+if they have any photographs of you when you were younger

-• what information you need in order to take care of your body
+what information you need in order to take care of your body

-• who you can talk to about your medical treatments and your health
+who you can talk to about your medical treatments and your health

-• to put you in touch with other people with similar experiences.
+to put you in touch with other people with similar experiences.

 It’s okay to take a family member or friend along when you see a doctor.
-You can write down your questions before you see them, and make notes on what they tell you.
+You can also write down your questions before you see them, and make notes on what they tell you.

-Medical intervention and human rights
+Medical intervention and intersex human rights

-Human rights organisations and intersex-led groups have called for legal protections and called for changes to medical practices so that parents are not asked to consent to medical interventions to change the physical appearance of their infant or child.
+Human rights organisations and intersex-led groups have called for legal protections and changes to medical practices so that parents are not asked to consent to medical interventions to change the physical appearance of their infant or child.
 Only the person having the medical treatment should be able to consent to it.

 If you are being asked to consent to treatment, you have a right to high-quality information from many different sources, and a right to all the support you need.
 Make sure you are given all the information you require to make a decision about your future needs.
-What are the long-term outcomes?
-Is the treatment necessary?
-What are the alternatives, including no treatment?
-Intersex-led groups can put you in touch with others who have had treatments in the past.
+It’s okay and important to ask yourself questions like:

 Learn more and get support